 Motley group of the Left leaning activists behind JNU violence

-New Delhi, Jan 06: There is a motley group of Left leaning activists drawn from art, literature and Bollywood, lapsed academicians and failed politicians, who can't win a municipal poll but are ideological mercenaries.
+New Delhi, Jan 06: There is a motley group of Left-leaning activists drawn from art, literature and Bollywood, lapsed academicians and failed politicians, who can't win a municipal poll but are ideological mercenaries.
 Backed by opposition parties, they are the ones fomenting trouble on campuses, BJP's IT cell chief, Amit Malviya said.

 His statement comes in the backdrop of the Left blaming the ABVP for the violence at JNU on Sunday night.